matmatamat/rosreestr-search-qgis-plugin/README.md

 Search to Public Cadastral Map of Rosreestr NSPD

-Loading layers of the NSD
+Loading layers of the NSPD

 <https://nspd.gov.ru/map>